hertogp/stitch/_readme.md

 ### `err`

-*err* is a filename template used to capture any output on `stderr`
+*err* is a filename template used to capture any output on `stderr`.

-These are primarily used in the `cmd` template during the expansion to the full command to run on the command line.
-Depending on how the `cmd` template is set, these may or may not be actually used.
+It is primarily used in the `cmd` template during the expansion to the full command to run on the command line.
+Depending on how the `cmd` template is set, this may or may not be actually used.

-Usually `out, err` are for redirecting output on stdout and stderr respectively.
-Normally, `art` refers to some graphics file (or whatever) produced by the codeblock or a cli tools called by `cmd`.
-However, it can be anything you like, it just provides a way to capture output to file.

 ### `out`

+*out* is a filename (template) used to capture any output on `stdout`.

+It is primarily used in the `cmd` template during the expansion to the full command to run on the command line.
+Depending on how the `cmd` template is set, this may or may not be actually used.

 \newpage